 - Be sure to eliminate distractions while children are in the water.
 Talking on the phone, working on the computer, and other tasks need to wait until children are out of the water.
 Additionally, adults should not drink alcohol when they are swimming.
 It presents a danger for them as well as for any children they might be supervising.

 Awareness Activities at Home

 In honor of Child Safety Protection Month, it is a good idea to print out the above safety tips, review them with your adult family members and children, and post them in your home.
 You can also print out safety tip sheets, fact sheets, infographics, checklists, and other resources from Safe Kids Worldwide to display in your home or give to family and friends.
-That way you can create a safe home environment for all kids.
+By always keeping these injury prevention tips in mind, you can better create a safe environment for all kids.

 Safe Kids Worldwide also has fun, online activities for kids, that you can print and complete at home to teach your children about safety and protection!
 Also, reading protection-themed books to your kids is a great way to teach them about safety!

 Finally, take this opportunity to create a safety plan and emergency preparedness kit with your family, if you don’t have these already!
 Keep them visible and accessible at all times.